 Elsewhere in Oxford, Stevens Close (off the Woodstock Road) was completed in 1976, thanks to a benefaction from an Old Member, Edwin Stevens, while Herbert Close grew up over several years next to the College’s playing fields in East Oxford.

 The most important event in the later 20th century was the admission of women as students in 1974.
 Jesus is proud to be one of the first five Colleges in Oxford to become co-ed.

-As the College celebrates its 450th anniversary, an important new architectural development is taking shape on the corner of Cornmarket and Market Street.
-Our new Northgate building will provide state-of-the-art research and educational facilities, new student accommodation and a fourth quad.
+In 2021 the College celebrated its 450th anniversary with the completion of an important new architectural development on the corner of Cornmarket and Market Street.
+The Cheng Yu Tung Building provides state-of-the-art research and educational facilities, new student accommodation and a fourth quad.